furball514/furball514.github.io/about.md

 permalink: /about/
 ---

-A blog that cryptocurrency , trading , Monero and other topics.
+A blog that covers cryptocurrency , trading , programming , Monero and other topics.

 ### More Information